 - get the support of other early childhood development professionals as needed.

-Talk to your kindergarten for advice.
+Talk to your kindergarten service for more information or advice.

 Get an exemption from school

-If your child turns six in their first or second year of kindergarten, you must get an exemption from school.
+If your child turns six in their first or second year of four-year-old kindergarten, you must get an exemption from school.